heliosdesign/helios-audio-mixer/README.md

 'left'   270
 ```

-Front and back (0 and 180) sound exactly the same on a two-speaker setup, ie headphones, but it's often useful when working with environmental audio to be able to with with polar coords so we accept the entire 0-360 degree range.
+Front and back (0 and 180) sound exactly the same on a two-speaker setup, ie headphones, but it's often useful when working with environmental audio to be able to work with polar coords so we accept the entire 0-360 degree range.

 #### `PannerNode`